Eriekkk/CI-2025_Git/Urban_LandScape/README.md

 #Dev notes for edit:

 #Remaining Sections = 8
-##Header (WIP)
+#Header (WIP)
-Our Service
+-Our Service
-Our Mission
+-Our Mission
-How we work
+-How we work
-About Us
+-About Us
-Our Project
+-Our Project
-FAQ
+-FAQ
-Footnote
+-Footnote
-Footer
+-Footer

 #Header:
 -Placeholder and values for each section are added